prajjwal1/fluence/README.md

 # Fluence
 > Fluence is a Pytorch based deep learning library focussed on providing computationally efficient, low resource methods and algorithms.
-Although the main focus is to provide support with transformers, it can be extended with other architectures as well.
+Although the main focus is to provide support with transformers for NLP tasks, it can be extended with other domains and architectures as well.
+Currently in pre-alpha stage.

 ![badge](https://github.com/prajjwal1/fluence/workflows/build/badge.svg)